zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ### immutadot-lodash

-All immutad●t functions directly based on lodash utilities (such as [`mapValues()`](https://zenika.github.io/immutadot/immutadot-lodash/1.0/object.html#.mapValues)) have been moved into a second package named [immutadot-lodash](https://github.com/Zenika/immutadot/tree/master/packages/immutadot-lodash).
+All immutad●t functions directly based on lodash utilities (such as [`mapValues()`](https://zenika.github.io/immutadot/immutadot-lodash/1.0/object.html#.mapValues)) have been moved into immutadot-lodash.
 For a complete list see [immutadot-lodash's API documentation](https://zenika.github.io/immutadot/immutadot-lodash/1.0/).

 Such cases are easily migrated :